Sivakorn-EM/Sivakorn-EM/README.md

 #Input files: \
 ##Filled RunROMEO XREF_Masters tab. -- Rows containing "*" or "Select" in the Alias column will not be included.\
-##Unit_Dict: containing a dictionary to map unit to type of units. \
+##Unit_Dict: containing a dictionary to map units to type of units. \
 ##PIMS ROM map: contains a dictionary to map ROMEO tags to PIMS tags.

-#Output files: please copy the .csv files into the template yourself.
-This will allow you to double check that all things are right.
+#Output files: Two csv files containing page 1 and page 2 of MV SQL DB Xref Bulk Uploader.
+Please copy the .csv files into the template mechanically and double check that all values are right.